-- Transportation Rural Improvement Program (TRIP) identify and program regionally significant projects for member towns through RTP and other regional studies - Corridor Study Recommendations work with the Corridor Study Advisory Committees, the MPO board, and CTDOT to secure funding to implement projects recommended in the region, state and TMA corridor studies and transit studies. - Transportation Alternatives Program coordinate with CTDOT on the development of projects for the statewide transportation alternatives program including transportation enhancements, recreational trails, safe routes to school and other programs.
-This will include planning for intertown projects and associated engineering cost for candidate projects for future funding. - Regional Transportation Safety Plan implement the recommendations in the RTSP in cooperation with LCRV municipalities and CTDOT - Strategic Highway Safety Plan implement the recommendations in the statewide SHSP in cooperation with LCRV municipalities and CTDOT - Bicycle and Pedestrian Master Plan implement the recommendations in the bike/ped plan in cooperation with LCRV municipalities and CTDOT - Local Road Accident Reduction Program continue to participate in the selection of projects for this statewide program.
-This will include the selection of the best candidates from towns. - Other Programs continue to participate in the selection of projects for other programs such as the Congestion Mitigation and Air Quality Program (CMAQ), Emergency Relief Program (ER), Ferry Boat Terminal Program, Projects of regional significance, FHWA Discretionary Grant Programs, and other programs vital to the region. - NEPA Compliance coordination of all planning studies with the NEPA process. - Climate Adaptation coordination of all planning activities and studies to mitigate effects of climate changes and sea level inundation. - EV Infrastructure identify opportunities for EV charging infrastructure and other lower emission modes of transportation - Safe Routes to School Planning continued support for member towns that are working on SRTS master plans - LOCHSTP coordinate with CTDOT Bureau of Public Transit on development and prioritization of TMA and regional transit initiatives, projects and planning - Intelligent Transportation Systems work within TMA boundaries and with partner MPOs to plan for mobility and transit as well as strategies to improve the operational capacity of the evolving system.
-Also update of the Statewide ITS Architecture including transit. - Census 2020 Urbanized Area (UZA) and TMA designations and boundaries are estimated to be available in the spring of 2023 which requires review and adjustments to UZA boundaries, functional reclassification, and the potential for new planning agreements.
-RiverCOG will coordinate with CTDOT to smooth and adjust the boundaries and submit to FHWA for approval - I-95 Eastern Connecticut Planning & Environmental Linkages Study coordinate with CTDOT and LCRV municipalities identify improvements to reduce congestion and improve travel time along Interstate 95 (I-95) from Exit 53 in Branford to the Rhode Island state line.
-RiverCOG will coordinate with CTDOT and CDM Smith in public engagement, data coordination, interagency coordination, meeting attendance, and input on the draft PEL report as well as being the municipal liaison. - TMA Certification Address actions and recommendation from the FHWA/FTA certification review
+- administration, application revirew and prioritization and design review, whereas other related activities are eligible under PL. - \ Transportation Rural Improvement Program (TRIP) identify and program regionally significant projects for member towns through RTP and other regional studies. - \ Corridor Study Recommendations work with the Corridor Study Advisory Committees, the MPO board, and CTDOT to secure funding to implement projects recommended in the region, state and TMA corridor studies and transit studies. - \ Transportation Alternatives Program coordinate with CTDOT on the development of projects for the statewide transportation alternatives program including transportation enhancements, recreational trails, safe routes to school and other programs.
+This will include planning for intertown projects and associated engineering cost for candidate projects for future funding. - \ Regional Transportation Safety Plan implement the recommendations in the RTSP in cooperation with LCRV municipalities and CTDOT - \ Strategic Highway Safety Plan implement the recommendations in the statewide SHSP in cooperation with LCRV municipalities and CTDOT - \ Bicycle and Pedestrian Master Plan implement the recommendations in the bike/ped plan in cooperation with LCRV municipalities and CTDOT - \ Local Road Accident Reduction Program continue to participate in the selection of projects for this statewide program.
+This will include the selection of the best candidates from towns. - \ Other Programs continue to participate in the selection of projects for other programs such as the Congestion Mitigation and Air Quality Program (CMAQ), Emergency Relief Program (ER), Ferry Boat Terminal Program, Projects of regional significance, FHWA Cometitive Grant Programs, and other programs vital to the region. - \ NEPA Compliance coordination of all planning studies with the NEPA process. - \ Climate Adaptation coordination of all planning activities and studies to mitigate effects of climate changes and sea level inundation. - \ EV Infrastructure identify opportunities for EV charging infrastructure and other lower emission modes of transportation - \ Safe Routes to School Planning continued support for member towns that are working on SRTS master plans - \ Active Transportation Microgrant Program Support towns with the Microgrant Program - \ LOCHSTP coordinate with CTDOT Bureau of Public Transit on development and prioritization of TMA and regional transit initiatives, projects and planning - \ Intelligent Transportation Systems work within TMA boundaries and with partner MPOs to plan for mobility and transit as well as strategies to improve the operational capacity of the evolving system.
+Also update of the Statewide ITS Architecture including transit.

+\ TMA Certification - Address actions and recommendation from the FHWA/FTA certification review process